Updated July 6, 2023

-- The manufacturer assigns a number to NIC (Network Interface Controller) in the hardware component of the computer.
+- The manufacturer assigns a number to NIC (Network Interface Controller) in the computer hardware component.
 This number is called the Mac address.
 Mac address controls the data from the device which is taken by the network.
-Devices connect to the internet via Ethernet or Wi-Fi and these use Mac addresses in the network.
+Devices connect to the internet via Ethernet or Wi-Fi, and these use Mac addresses in the network.
 12 digits are hexadecimal in Mac address.
 These 12 digits appear in 6 pairs separated by colons.
-The first half of Mac address is manufacturer ID and the last half is used to identify the device.
+The first half of the Mac address is manufacturer ID, and the last half is used to identify the device.
 The first part is also called an Organizational Unique Identifier.

 - Network routing equipment uses the IP addresses for the device.
 The router is used to hide the IP address.
 If the device is connected directly, the IP address is visible on the internet.
 If the device is connected via a router, the internet displays the IP address of the router.
-A private network is set up by the router so that the IP address of the device is not directly visible on the internet.
-We can call IP address as the postal address which makes the data to be received without any concern with the route it takes to reach the address.
+A private network is set up by the router so that the device’s IP address is not directly visible on the internet.
+We can call the IP address the postal address, which makes the data be received without any concern with the route it takes to reach the address.

-Head to Head Comparison between Mac vs IP Addresses (Infographics)
+Head to Head Comparison between Mac and IP Addresses (Infographics)

 Below is the top 12 Comparison between Mac vs IP Addresses:

 Key Differences between Mac and IP Addresses

 Let’s discuss the top comparison between Mac vs IP Addresses:

 1. Mac is Media Access Control, whereas IP is Internet Protocol.

 2. Mac is the physical address, and IP is the logical address of the device.

 3. Mac address identifies the device in the local network, and the IP address identifies the device in the global network.